Welcome! We make our daydreams come true by setting creative goals and following through with them. Here is what we have thus far....

 Rock Art

 Decorating the potted plant with rock art.
+Some of the design ideas came from Pinterest.

 Thursday, January 1, 2026